 For each of the main attractions in Bologna, we include some practical information and tips that you may want to know before your visit.
 In addition, we also created a MAP indicating all the best places in Bologna.
 You can find this interactive map at the bottom of the article.

-Here are some of the very best things to see and do in Bologna:
+Here are the very best things to see and do in Bologna:

 1. Piazza Maggiore